-

 - Conceive integrated installations for the purification of gaseous emissions.

-- Technologies for the elimination of particles: Cyclones, electrostatic precipitators, filtration systems, washing towers.
+- Acquire knowledge of the technologies for capturing, storing and using CO2.- Technologies for the elimination of particles: Cyclones, electrostatic precipitators, filtration systems, washing towers.

 - Technologies for the treatment of gaseous pollutants, vapours and odours: physico-chemical systems (adsorption, absorption, oxidation) and biological systems (biofilters).